The Good Food Institute

 The Good Food Institute (GFI) is a 501(c)(3) nonprofit organization that promotes plant- and cell-based alternatives to animal products, particularly meat, dairy, and eggs.
 It was created in 2016 by the nonprofit organization Mercy For Animals with Bruce Friedrich as the chief executive officer.
-GFI has more than 150 staff across six offices in the United States, India, Israel, Brazil, Asia Pacific, and Europe.
-GFI is one of Animal Charity Evaluators' four "top charities" of 2022.
+GFI has more than 150 staff across six affiliates in the United States, India, Israel, Brazil, Asia Pacific, and Europe.
+GFI was one of Animal Charity Evaluators' four "top charities" for animal advocacy in 2022.

 Mission

 A primary motivation for GFI's founding was to address the negative impacts of global animal agriculture, particularly the industry's contribution to climate change, antimicrobial resistance, and environmental degradation.
 To this end, GFI works to "make alternative proteins accessible, affordable, and delicious" since plant- and cell-based animal product alternatives contribute significantly less to the aforementioned problems.

 Activities

 GFI engages scientists, policymakers, and entrepreneurs in a variety of activities to advance the alternative protein industry, which includes manufacturers and retailers of plant-based, cellular agriculture and protein fermentation products.